 As per the new revisions to § 100 (5) of the German Stock Corporation Act (AktG) that became effective in 2016, members of the Supervisory Board no longer need to meet the personal independence prerequisites due to legal obligations.
-Instead, the Supervisory Board should comprise what it deems to be an appropriate number of independent members as per Section 5.4.2 of the German Corporate Governance Code (DCGK).
-Pursuant to § 5.4.1 (4) Sentence 3 of the German Corporate Governance Code (DCGK), however, this Corporate Governance report should also provide information on what the Supervisory Board deems to be an appropriate number of shareholders as independent members of the Supervisory Board and the names of these members.
+Instead, the Supervisory Board should comprise what it deems to be an appropriate number of independent members as per Section 5.4.2 of the German Corporate Governance Code (GCGC).
+Pursuant to § 5.4.1 (4) Sentence 3 of the German Corporate Governance Code (GCGC), however, this Corporate Governance report should also provide information on what the Supervisory Board deems to be an appropriate number of shareholders as independent members of the Supervisory Board and the names of these members.
 For this reason, the Supervisory Board continues to adhere to the requirement for independence.
 The Supervisory Board considers itself as already consisting of a suitable number of independent members who have no business or personal relationship with the company or members of the Executive Board which could form grounds for a conflict of interest.
-Accordingly, in its meeting on December 19, 2017 the Supervisory Board confirmed that Dr. Lütke-Bornefeld, Dr. Claus-Michael Dill, Mrs. Tina Müller are independent members of the Supervisory Board of the shareholders.
-The Supervisory Board established that Dr. h. c.
-Lautenschläger is not an independent member of the Supervisory Board under this provision.
+Accordingly, in its meeting on November 13, 2019, the Supervisory Board confirmed that Mrs. Tina Müller, Dr. Peter Lütke-Bornefeld and Dr. Claus-Michael Dill are independent shareholders' representatives on the Supervisory Board.
+Based on the determinations of the Supervisory Board, Mr. Matthias Lautenschläger, who maintains personal relations with the company or major shareholders - i.e. those shareholders that hold more than 10% of voting shares in MLP SE either directly or indirectly - is therefore not an independent member of the Supervisory Board in the sense of this standard.
 In terms of independence, the Supervisory Board works to a strict standard to eliminate any doubt regarding its judgement.
-Since Dr. h. c.
-Lautenschläger is a significant shareholder in our company, his independence is at least seen as potentially compromised.

 The Supervisory Board has also set itself the additional goal of filling at least 16.5% of Supervisory Board member positions with suitable female members, in the presence of candidates of equal professional and personal suitability.
-However, the Supervisory Board does not currently regard the setting of a specific time frame for the implementation of this objective to be appropriate, primarily due to the small number of members of the Supervisory Board as anchored in the Articles of Association.

-Nevertheless, this quota was already reached over the course of the year 2015 with the election of Ms. Müller to the company's Supervisory Board.
+However, largely due to the low number of members that sit on the Supervisory Board as per the company's Articles of Association, the Supervisory Board does not currently consider it prudent to specify a concrete timetable for implementation of this objective.
+Nonetheless, with the election of Ms. Müller to the company's Supervisory Board this quota was already reached in 2015 and is maintained to date.
 The Supervisory Board also reviewed the knowledge and experience required of the Supervisory Board members and of the Chairman of the Audit Committee under the German Corporate Governance Code with regard to reporting and internal control procedures.
 The Chairman of the MLP SE Audit Committee fully complies with these requirements.

-In 2017 the Supervisory Board also reviewed the efficiency of its own activities.
+In 2019 the Supervisory Board also reviewed the efficiency of its own activities.
 Particular attention was paid to the efficiency of the procedures in the Supervisory Board, the information flow between the committees and the Supervisory Board and the timeliness and sufficient content of reporting by the Executive Board to the Supervisory Board.
 Further measures aimed at increasing efficiency were drafted in the course of intensive discussions.